llvm-swift/LLVMSwift/README.md

 ## Installation

-There are a couple, annoying steps you need to get it working before it'll build.
+There are a couple annoying steps you need to accomplish before building
+LLVMSwift:

-- Install LLVM 4.0 using your favorite package manager.
+- Install LLVM 5.0+ using your favorite package manager.
 For example:
   - `brew install llvm`
 - Ensure `llvm-config` is in your `PATH`
   - That will reside in the `/bin` folder wherever your package manager